OpenTermsArchive/contrib-versions/Github/Terms of Service.md

 16. Questions about the Terms of Service should be sent to support@github.com.

-17. If you are a government user or otherwise accessing or using any GitHub service in a government, municipal, or public entity capacity, this Amendment to GitHub Terms of Service shall apply to you.
+17. If you are a government user or otherwise accessing or using any GitHub service in a government capacity, this Amendment to GitHub Terms of Service shall apply to you.

 18. Map data copyright OpenStreetMap contributors and licensed under the Open Data Commons Open Database License.
 Map design and imagery subject to the MapBox Terms of Service.